-Each Director receives \$35,000 (plus an additional \$3,000 for serving as a committee chairman) per year compensation from the Company plus \$1,500 for each board and board committee meeting attended, together with the expenses, if any, of such attendance.
+Each Director receives \$40,000 (plus an additional \$3,000 for serving as a committee chairman) per year compensation from the Company plus \$1,500 for each board and board committee meeting (including meetings concerning nominations and management succession planning) attended, together with the expenses, if any, of such attendance.
 Directors also receive \$1,500 for each rendition of consulting services otherwise than as part of a board or committee meeting.
-No such consulting services were rendered during 1999.
-The Company and all current Directors (other than Mr. Ratcliffe) have entered into an agreement to defer receipt of all or a portion of such fees pursuant to a deferred compensation agreement providing for payment of the fees in stock units (each stock unit consisting of one Share each of the Company's Class A Common Stock and Class B Common Stock), subject to certain terms and conditions of the Deferred Compensation Plan under which the fees are deferred, upon their termination of service as Directors of the Company.
+No such consulting services were rendered during 2001.
+The Company and all current Directors (other than Messrs.
+Powers and Ratcliffe) have entered into an agreement to defer receipt of all or a portion of such fees pursuant to a deferred compensation agreement providing for payment of the fees in stock units (each stock unit consisting of one share each of the Company's Class A Common Stock and Class B Common Stock), subject to certain terms and conditions of the Deferred Compensation Plan under which the fees are deferred, upon their termination of service as Directors of the Company.
 Dividend equivalents are paid on the stock units and are converted into additional stock units.
 Certain provisions of the deferred compensation program do not take effect until the occurrence of certain "Change of Control" events, as defined in the plan.
 After the occurrence of a Change of Control event, the plan may not be amended without the prior written consent of an affected participant and no termination of the plan shall have the effect of reducing any benefits accrued under the plan prior to such termination.
-Further, in the event of a Change of Control, any stock unit credited to a Director's account shall be immediately converted into a right to receive cash and shall thereafter be treated in all respects as part of such Director's cash account, except that, in the event of a Change of Control in which the cash out of an eligible stock unit would cause the Change of Control transaction to be ineligible for pooling-of-interests accounting under APB No. 16, no cash out will occur and the stock unit will instead be paid in shares of stock of the entity resulting from the transaction as soon as permitted under the applicable securities laws and accounting rules.
+Further, in the event of a Change of Control, any stock unit credited to a Director's account shall be immediately converted into a right to receive cash and shall thereafter be treated in all respects as part of such Director's cash account.
 Following a Change of Control, unless a Director has already confirmed his election to receive installment payments, the cash account will be paid out in one lump sum on the earlier to occur of (x) the 30th day after the date the Director retires or otherwise separates from service with the Board, if such retirement or separation occurs after January 1 but before November 1 of any calendar year and (y) the January 1 of the year following the Director's retirement or separation from service.
-In addition, in the event that any Directors confirm their elections to receive payment of their cash and/or stock unit accounts in installment payments, the Company will establish a grantor trust for the purpose of holding assets in respect of the Company's obligations to make payments, after a Change of Control, to any Directors who elect to receive installment navments.
+In addition, in the event that any Directors confirm their elections to receive payment of their cash and/or stock unit accounts in installment payments, the Company will establish a grantor trust for the purpose of holding assets in respect of the Company's obligations to make payments, after a Change of Control, to any Directors who elect to receive installment payments.